LeToleau/neurocirugiaargentina/README.md

 Neurocirugia Argentina
 ===

-This is a boilerplate starter theme for White Canvas Wordpress projects SPA.
+This is a boilerplate starter theme.
 It is not meant to be used as is, but as a starting point for custom themes for each client.
 There are several pre defined modules available after installation and an ACF sync.
 This theme was originally based off of [underscores](https://underscores.me).

 * Module starting point and examples - ACF fields, html template, SASS, Webpack, Barba JS.